 This course covers the application of field and office techniques related to the lessons covered in the surveying and drafting courses.
 Students will do actual field and office survey work to learn proper use of surveying and related instruments including computers and data collectors.
+Student Learning Outcomes (SLOs)

-- Demonstrate proficiency in the operations of typical survey instruments including electronic total stations, levels, and data collectors. - 2.
-Apply proper field operations in traversing, leveling, and topographic surveying. - Demonstrate proficiency in the preparation of survey drawings using computer aided surveying software. - Transfer data to and from survey instruments, data collectors, and computers. - 5.
+- 1. Demonstrate proficiency in the operations of typical survey instruments including electronic total stations, levels, and data collectors. - 2.
+Apply proper field operations in traversing, leveling, and topographic surveying. - Demonstrate proficiency in the preparation of survey drawings using computer aided surveying software. - 4.
+Transfer data to and from survey instruments, data collectors, and computers. - 5.
 Demonstrate an understanding of errors and error propagation field work.

-Introduction to Theater (TH)
+Introduction to the Theater (TH)